Skip to content

 }

-const deleteUser = async (userid) => {
+const deleteUser = async (userId) => {

 try {

-await $fetch(`/api/users/${id}`, { method: 'DELETE' })
+await $fetch(`/api/users/${userId}`, { method: 'DELETE' })

 YhMessage.success('Deleted successfully')